 For emails, it’s the best way to go; stupid easy to use and pretty to look at.
 And, you can get 50% off your first year if you sign up with this link, but if you’d rather pay full price, go right ahead. 😉

 Pretty quickly into starting my business, I realized everything everyone was saying about needing to get your mindset right was absolutely true.
 So, I got serious about investing in my education and coaches.
 Here are some of the investments I’ve made.

 1 – Site Series (Website Copy Course)

 Taught by a website copy queen, Sara Noel, this course was the best copywriting course I’ve taken so far.
-She goes above and beyond with her examples, she’s fabulous at telling you how things are in a way that actually makes sense, and the course included way more than just how to write website copy; it also included all of the other parts that help your website copy get seen.
-Like, SEO, Pinterest and email marketing, etc.
+She goes above and beyond with her examples, she’s fabulous at telling you things in a way that actually makes sense, and the course included way more than just how to write website copy; it also included all of the other parts that help your website copy get found.
+Like, SEO, Pinterest, and email marketing, etc.

 Highly recommend this course to anyone looking to write their own website copy or for any fellow blossoming copywriters!
 And, if you want, you’re more than welcome to use my affiliate link.

 P.S.
 The course isn’t always available, but you can always sign up for the waitlist!

 One of the first serious investments I made in my business education, and worth every penny.
 Learning HOW to sell, what to say on a discovery call, what the hell an ideal client is and how to understand their emotions, AND how to market on Instagram taught me the fundamentals I needed to start my business.

 While I don’t think it’s necessary to spend a lot of money upfront to get the ball rolling, this investment felt worth it for me because I was ready to go all in and learn from the pros.